How you're paid

 - your monthly payment date changes, for example you get paid on the last working day of each month

-This means your earnings might be too high for Universal Credit.
-You’ll be told if they are and whether you’ll need to reapply to continue to get Universal Credit.
+You’ll be told if your earnings are too high and whether you’ll need to reapply to continue to get Universal Credit.

 |How often you’re paid by your employer||The impact|